Hierarchical Knowledge Injection for Improving LLM-based Program Repair: Introduction

 \textbf{RQ4: Which bug types remain challenging for LLMs, even after injecting all layers of contextual knowledge?} We analyze the remaining unresolved bugs after all context layers are applied.
 We found that these bugs often require reasoning about user-facing behavior or implicit runtime conditions and feedback.
 These bugs also exhibit higher complexity, suggesting that current LLMs still struggle with structurally isolated or complex repair tasks.

-The key contributions in this paper are: \begin{itemize}[leftmargin=*] \item A layered knowledge injection framework for LLM-based APR, structuring contextual information into three hierarchical levels: \textit{Bug}, \textit{Repository}, and \textit{Project} knowledge. \item A bug-type-specific analysis showing how different context layers impact the repair of different types of bugs. \item An error analysis (e.g., bug types, complexity) of unresolved bugs, offering insights into the limitations of current LLMs and outlining concrete directions for future work. \item Replication package\footnote{\textbf{To be released}} with our bug-type annotations, prompt designs, and evaluation pipeline to support reproducibility and future work on context-aware APR with LLMs. \end{itemize}
+The key contributions in this paper are: \begin{itemize}[leftmargin=*] \item A layered knowledge injection framework for LLM-based APR, structuring contextual information into three hierarchical levels: \textit{Bug}, \textit{Repository}, and \textit{Project} knowledge. \item Evaluation against two baselines: (1) a prior fine-grained fact selection approach by Parasaram et al.~\cite{parasaram2024factselectionproblemllmbased}, and (2) an ``all-at-once" baseline where all contextual information is injected simultaneously. \item A bug-type-specific analysis showing how different context layers impact the repair of different types of bugs. \item An error analysis (e.g., bug types, complexity) of unresolved bugs, offering insights into the limitations of current LLMs and outlining concrete directions for future work. \item Replication package\footnote{\textbf{https://github.com/SOAR-Lab/llm-apr-knowledge-injection}} with our bug-type annotations, prompt designs, and evaluation pipeline to support reproducibility and future work on context-aware APR with LLMs. \end{itemize}